TaniiSR/MedicineApp/README.md

 Data Layer contains remote and local data repositories.
 In this project there is no Local scope that's why only remote repository exist.

-Domain layer contains contains usecases and presentaion layer contain UI.
+Domain layer contains contains use cases and presentation layer contain UI.